 Whether to appoint a DPO

-If it is necessary to appoint a DPO under Article 37 of the GDPR, your organisation makes sure that the DPO’s role is adequately supported and covers all the requirements and responsibilities.
+If it is necessary to appoint a DPO under Article 37 of the UK GDPR, your organisation makes sure that the DPO’s role is adequately supported and covers all the requirements and responsibilities.

 Ways to meet our expectations:

-- The DPO has specific responsibilities in line with Article 39 of the GDPR for data protection compliance, data protection policies, awareness raising, training and audits.
+- The DPO has specific responsibilities in line with Article 39 of the UK GDPR for data protection compliance, data protection policies, awareness raising, training and audits.

 - The DPO has expert knowledge of data protection law and practices.